VishShield/VishShield.github.io/REBRANDING-COMPLETE.md

-# ✅ Rebranding Complete: ScamShield AI → VishShield AI
+# ✅ Rebranding Complete: VishShield AI

 ## 🎯 Summary

-Successfully rebranded the entire website from **ScamShield AI** to **VishShield AI** and updated all documentation.
+Successfully rebranded the entire website to **VishShield AI** and updated all documentation.

 ---